This is sort of like a breakfast upside-down cake. It’s my favorite thing to make for a holiday or special birthday breakfast.

 whipped cream

-In a small mixing bowl, mix the milk, flour, baking soda, eggs, 1 t sugar, and salt together until smooth; set aside.
-In a heated oven, melt butter in the bottom of a 9-inch skillet with an oven proof handle.
-Mix in 1/4 C sugar and cinnamon.
-Saute apples, currants, and walnuts in butter until soft, but not mushy.
-Pour batter over the apples.
+Melt 3T butter in the bottom of a 9-inch skillet with an oven proof handle.
+Mix in the sugar and cinnamon.
+Saute the apples, currants, and walnuts in the butter and sugar until soft, but not mushy.

-Variation: Instead of apples, currants, and walnuts, use 2 pears, peeled, cored and sliced, plus 1 C frozen or fresh cranberries.
+Variation 1: Instead of apples, currants, and walnuts, use 2 pears, peeled, cored and sliced, plus 1 C frozen or fresh cranberries.
 Add 2 T of Grand Marnier before you finish sauteeing.

-If you don’t have an oven-proof skillet, you can cook the fruit in a skillet and then transfer it to a pie plate, a baking dish, or 4 individual ramekins.
+If you don’t have an oven-proof skillet, you can cook the fruit in a skillet and then transfer it to a pie plate, a baking dish, or individual ramekins.